 Dining Services: Angelina College has a dining hall located on the first floor of the Student Center.
 The dining hall is open to all students, faculty, staff, and the public for a per-meal fee.
 The dining hall is open Monday through Friday for three meals, and Saturday and Sunday for two meals.
 The College's meal plan provides 19 meals per week in the dining hall.
 The College requires students living in the residence hall to purchase the meal plan for each semester in which the student lives in the hall.
-The cost of the seven-day meal plan is \$2,025 plus any applicable sales tax for the 2023 Fall Semester and \$2,025 plus any applicable sales tax for the 2023 Fall Semester and \$2,025 plus any applicable sales tax for the first class day and closes on the last class day of each semester or term per the official College Calendar.
+The cost of the seven-day meal plan is \$2,025 plus any applicable sales tax for the 2023 Fall Semester and \$2,025 plus any applicable sales tax for the 2024 Spring Semester.
+Unused meal plan meals expire at the end of each semester.
+The dining hall opens for meal plans on the first class day and closes on the last class day of each semester or term per the official College Calendar.